LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/basics.rst

 Welcome to Lasso!
 This guide is meant to assist you in diving into the language.
 It assumes you have prior programming experience and that you have properly installed Lasso and configured Lasso to work with your web server.
-(See the appropriate server installation guide for your operating system in the next chapter for complete instructions.)
+(See the appropriate installation instructions for your operating system elsewhere in this guide.)

 The examples in this particular chapter can all be run inside the :ref:`Lasso Quick Code <instance-administration-quick-code>` area in the Lasso